Sunday, 16 November 2025

 Lovely feedback:

-"Lovely music, lovely dance and fantastic dancers.
-I enjoyed every moment.
+"Lovely music, lovely dance, and fantastic dancers.
+I enjoyed every moment of it.
 Thanks!"

 Sunday, 1 June 2025